 \subsection{\ns~Dataset}

 The incompressible Navier-Stokes dataset comes from PDEArena \cite{gupta2022towards}.
 The data are generated from the equation

 The space-time domain is $[0,32]^2\times [18, 105]$ where $dt=1.5$ and the space resolution is $128\times 128$.
 A scalar particle field is being transported with the fluids.
-The velocity fields satisfy Dirichlet boundary condition, and the scalar field satisfies Neumann boundary condition.
+The velocity fields satisfy Dirichlet boundary conditions, and the scalar field satisfies Neumann boundary conditions.
 The forcing term $\bm{f}$ is randomly sampled.
 The quantities of interest are the velocities and the scalar particle field.